 What happens to my capital credits when I leave the Victory Electric service area?
+They remain on the sosciation is reduced.
+What happens to my capital credits when I leave the Victory Electric service area?
 They remain on the books in your name until they are retired.
 You should always provide an updated and current address whenever you move to a new location.
 How often will I receive an allocation notice?
+You thould receive an allocation potice appually after the service area?

+InterventHow often will I receive an allocation notice?
+You should receive an allocation notice annually after the finances for the previous years accounting period have been completed.Will I receive a capital credit check every year?
+Not necessarily.
+The board of trustees must authorize aHow often will I receive an allocation notice?
 You should receive an allocation notice annually after the finances for the previous years accounting period have been completed.